bbc/gel/src/components/masthead.md

 </div>
 ```

 The alerts link, like the more link below, is an enhanced same-page link that both opens and sends focus to a target element containing more information/options.
-In the absence of JavaScript, the More menu is open by default and contains a link to the account page.
-From this page, the user can access their notifications.
+In the absence of JavaScript, the More menu is open by default and the link simply works as a same-page link.
+Where JavaScript runs, ARIA attribution is added to reflect that the link behaves as a toggle button, and keeps track of the expanded/collapsed state (`aria-expanded`).

 #### Promoted/priority links